geerlingguy/mac-dev-playbook/full-mac-setup-mford.md

 This document covers that, at least in terms of setting up a brand new Mac out of the box.

+These instructions assume that the playbook and ansible are installed on a remote linux machine.

 ## Initial configuration of a brand new Mac

 Before starting, I completed Apple's mandatory macOS setup wizard (creating a local user account, and optionally signing into my iCloud account).
 Once on the macOS desktop, I do the following (in order):

   - SSH setup.
-    - Manually copy any shared SSH keys that are needed from Dropbox
+    - Manually copy any shared SSH keys that are needed to log into the remote Ansible machine, from Dropbox (via Airdrop or Web GUI)
   - Turn on remote SSH access on Mac
-  - Ensure that the approprpiate SSH Private key is populated in ~/.ssh/authorized_keys
+  - Ensure that the approprpiate SSH Private key that allows remote access is populated in ~/.ssh/authorized_keys
   - Sign into:
     - iCloud
     - iMessage